 |Headphones||$0.25 per hour||Billed for replacement cost if lost or damaged|

 |Study Room Keys||$10.00 per hour||Replacement charge of up to $75 for lost keys|

 For complete descriptions of housing facilities, services, costs, and how to contract for University Housing, refer to the "Housing" chapter of this General Bulletin.

 Annual Estimate of Cost

-The annual estimated costs listed below are for the 2015–2016 academic year and do not include transportation and personal expenses or Summer tuition, and they do not apply to law or medical students.
-The estimate is taken from the Office of Financial Aid Web site at http://financialaid.fsu.edu.
+The annual estimated costs listed below are for the 2022–2023 academic year and do not include Summer tuition.
+They do not apply to law or medical students.
+The estimate is taken from the Office of Financial Aid Website at https://financialaid.fsu.edu/.

-1 The tuition and fee estimate is based on twelve semester hours for graduate students attending two terms (Fall and Spring) per year at the Tallahassee campus.
-Refer to the Student Business Services Web site at http://sfs.fsu.edu for tuition rates for all campuses or specific programs.
+1 The tuition and fee estimate is based on ten semester hours for graduate students attending two terms (Fall and Spring) per year at the Tallahassee campus.
+Refer to the Student Business Services Website at https://studentbusiness.fsu.edu/ for tuition rates for all campuses or specific programs.